cy-polo/AvertCheckToken/README.md

 In `settingsBot`, these are the parameters of the bot.
 In `token`, enter the token of your bot.
-In `prefix`, enter the prefix of your bot.
+In `defaultPrefix`, enter the prefix of your bot.

 In `settingsGitHub`, these are the GitHub parameters.
 In `token`, enter the token of your GitHub application.
 [Get a token here !](https://github.com/settings/tokens)
-In `page`, enter the link to your GitHub profile.

 In `settingsEmbed`, these are the parameters of embeds.
 In `color`, enter the color.